rown89/storybook-er-diagram/README.md

 ## storybook-er-diagram

+A [Storybook](https://github.com/storybooks/storybook) addon for Design Systems used by a lot of projects.

+When components behave in different ways, based on what props we are using, we write stories, but when our design system is used by a lot of different projects we can lose sight of the whole picture.

-A [Storybook](https://github.com/storybooks/storybook) addon who manages links between component stories and the projects that use them.
+Storybook ErDiagram manages links between component stories and projects that use them.

 ## Getting started